haryati75/TGC-Project-1-Mosque-Prayer-Booking/README.md

 # Feature: Search Mosque
 The search feature is only used to locate a specific mosques or an area of mosques and can highlight the nearby carparks within set radius (in KM).

-The search parametes are:
+The user can search for mosque(s) based on the following parameters:
 * By *Mosque Name*
 * By *Mosque or Carpark Address* (e.g. Partial Street Name)
 * By *Mosque Postal Code*
 * By *Mosque Sector Code*
 * By *General District Location*

-1. Retrieve search string and pass as parameter to **getLocation()** method
+1. The input search string is passed to the **getLocation()** method

 2. **Priority One: Each Mosque**
     1. Exact Match of Postal Code